Sprinter (British Rail): Proposed units

-In addition to the production types, there were two types of Sprinter proposed that were in the event not proceeded with.
+In addition to the production types, there were two types of Sprinter proposed that were, in the event, not proceeded with.

 Class 152 Super Sprinter

-In the early 1990s, as a cost saving measure on underused rural routes, British Rail proposed converting the 2-car Class 156 into single car units, which were named as Class 152.
-Although the single car Sprinter did go ahead, it was eventually decided to convert the Class 155, which became the Class 153.
+In the early 1990s, as a cost saving measure on underused rural routes, British Rail proposed converting the two-car Class 156 into single car units, which were named as Class 152.
+Although the single car Sprinter did go ahead, it was eventually decided to convert most Class 155 units into the Class 153.

 Class 157 Strathclyde Sprinter

 In the 1990s, Strathclyde Passenger Transport was looking to update the fleet that was used to operate commuter and suburban services in and around Glasgow, with a new Sprinter type intended to be procured, which became Class 157.
-However, due to British Rail's financial limits at the time leading up to privatisation, these units were not ordered, with Class 170s eventually being procured.
+However, due to BR's financial limits at the time leading up to privatisation, these units were not ordered, with Class 170s eventually being procured.